DanielObi23/FocusFlow/README.md

 - React with TypeScript
 - Tailwind CSS for styling
 - React Router for navigation
-- shadcn UI component library
+- Daisy UI component library

 ### Backend
 - Node.js with Express.js
-- Passport.js for authentication
+- Cookies for authentication and session management
+- localStorage for caching
 - JWT for secure API access
+- arcject for rate-limiting, bot detection and request filtering

 ### Database
-- PostgreSQL
+- PostgreSQL using neon serverless database (for free hosting)
-- Prisma ORM for database operations

 ### Integrations
 - OpenAI/Claude API for learning path generation